 Maximum advertised wireline offerings are shown in Appendix 13.3.
-Since these are 'up to' bit rates, during high usage periods, actual bit rates will be less.
-The offerings are highly asymmetric - upload and download bit rates differ significantly.
+Since these are 'up to' bit rates, during high usage periods, actual bit rates will be less - Eastlink more so than TELUS due to the way the aggregation is implemented.
+In both cases, the offerings are highly asymmetric - upload and download bit rates differ significantly.